September 18, 2023

 SAFe History

 Introduced in 2011, SAFe is a comprehensive knowledge base combining Lean, Agile, and DevOps methodologies.
-It is designed to scale Agile practices, not replace them.
+It’s designed to scale Agile practices, not replace them.
 The framework is configurable - supporting everything from a few teams to hundreds of people delivering complex systems.

 16th Annual State of Agile Report - 2022